 Gem Show History

-It all started in 1955 when a group of mineral collectors and rock hounds from the Tucson Gem & Mineral Society held a free exhibition at a local elementary school, open to the public.
-This show was an immediate hit, prompting organizers to make it an annual event.
-The following year, the show was moved to a Quonset hut at the Pima County Fair and Rodeo Grounds on South Sixth Avenue, where it stayed until 1972.
-The show eventually moved to the Tucson Convention Center Arena, where it is still hosted by Tucson Gem & Mineral Society volunteers.
+The original "gem show" that started today's multi-show Tucson Gem, Mineral & Fossil Showcase is the Tucson Gem and Mineral Show® (TGMS).
+It started out in 1955 as a club show organized by the Tucson Gem & Mineral Society at a local elementary school; it was an immediate hit, prompting organizers to make it an annual event.
+The following year, the show moved to a Quonset hut at Pima County Fair and Rodeo Grounds, where it stayed until 1972.
+The show eventually settled at Tucson Convention Center where it remains today, still hosted by Tucson Gem & Mineral Society volunteers.

+Organizers believe this was the first show of its kind to assemble hobby enthusiasts, curators/professionals, and the public for discovery and discussion.
 The most important factors in building the show's early reputation were the variety and quality of the specimens on display.
-The show is known for bringing in prominent gem, mineral and fossil displays from major museums.
+The show is known for bringing in the prominent gem, mineral and fossil displays from major museums.
 Each year, a mineral or group of minerals is designated as the show's theme mineral.
-In the recent past, the show has highlighted minerals from Asia, Africa and China.
+In the recent past, the show has highlighted minerals from Asia, Africa, and China.